 - 1 teaspoon ground cumin

-- 2-3 pounds chicken thighs or legs, trimmed of excess skin and fat (I used skin-on bone-in thighs, but you can use skinless and/or boneless if you prefer)
+- 2-3 pounds chicken thighs or legs, trimmed of excess skin and fat (boneless and skinless, or bone-in and skin-on)

-- Make the marinade: Add all ingredients except chicken in a small bowl.
+- Add all the ingredients except the chicken in a small bowl.
 Whisk to combine.

-- Marinate: Place chicken in a large gallon size ziploc bag and add the marinade.
-Close the bag, massage together to coat all the chicken and refrigerate for 2 to 6 hours.
-(Do not marinate longer than 8 hours or the chicken will get tough and begin to break down.)
+- Place the chicken in a large glass bowl or gallon-size storage bag and pour in the marinade.
+Toss everything together to coat, cover, and refrigerate for 2 to 6 hours.
+(Do not marinate longer than 8 hours.)

 - To grill: Preheat the grill to medium-high heat and lightly oil the grates with vegetable oil.
 Grill the chicken for 5 to 10 minutes per side depending on the thickness of the meat until cooked through and the internal temperature reaches 160-165°F on an instant read thermometer.

 - To cook on the stovetop: Heat 2 tablespoons of oil in a large skillet over medium-high heat.
 Add the chicken and cook for 5 to 10 minutes per side, depending on the thickness of the meat until cooked through and the internal temperature reaches 160-165°F on an instant read thermometer.

 - To bake: Preheat the oven to 425 degrees F. Arrange the chicken in a single layer on a large foil-lined baking dish.
 Bake the chicken until the internal temperature reaches 160-165 degrees F on an instant-read thermometer.
 Chicken thighs and tenders need about 15 minutes.
 Medium to large breasts need 20 to 25 minutes.